VishwaasHegde/Capstone/README.md

 # Capstone
-This is the project which is being done as the capstone project for PGBDA course
+This is the project which is being done as the capstone project for PGBDML course

 **Modules:**